snowwlex/QtWaitingSpinner/README.md

 QtWaitingSpinner
 ================

-configurable custom Qt widget for showing waiting spinner icon
+This is configurable custom Qt widget for showing waiting spinner icon.